ericminio/conferences/magic-number.md

 Then what?

-And especially how is that useful for real life?
+And how is that useful for real life?